Nexmo/nexmo-cli/README.md

 yarn global add nexmo-cli  # Using yarn
 ```

+> If you see an `EACCES` error when you try to install a package globally, follow the steps outlined at [_How to Prevent Permissions Errors_](https://docs.npmjs.com/getting-started/fixing-npm-permissions).

 After installation, set up the CLI with your [Nexmo](https://dashboard.nexmo.com/settings) API key and secret:

 ```bash